IIIF/api/metadata_api/metadata_1.1.md

 These metadata fields and requirements are depicted in the diagram below.

-![][27 =400x]
+![][27 =400x400]
 Figure 2.
 Metadata Fields

 Other metadata fields are possible, either custom extensions or endorsed by the IIIF.
 If a client discovers fields that it does not understand, then it must ignore them.

 ##  5. Requests and Responses

-This section describes the recommended request and response patterns for the API that makes the metadata available.
+This section describes the recommended request and response patterns for the API that makes the presentation information available.
 The REST approach is followed where a call will retrieve a description of a resource, and additional calls may be made by following links obtained from within the description.
 All of the requests use the HTTP GET method; creation and update of resources is not covered by this specification.

 #### Requests